Duration & Fees

 £180 deposit at time of booking – balance payment of project fee due 12 weeks before departure

-- Daily transfers to and from projects
+- All daily transfers to and from your projects during your stay

 What's not included